ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

   is interpreted as "0 or more whitespace is allowed here".
   This can also be expressed as `\s*`, but whitespace is much easier to read and this circumstance repeatedly occurs in correct answers.
-* You *can* use a space at the beginning of a line to mean "0 or more spaces" but many YAML formats can't be used if there is a space at the beginning of a line.
+* You *can* use a space at the beginning of a line or end of a line to mean "0 or more spaces".
+  Using a space at the end of a line is a terrible idea, since it's not usually visible.
+  Also, many YAML formats can't be used if there is a space at the beginning or end of a line.
 If you want to indicate "0 or more spaces" at the beginning of a line, we suggest using `\s*` followed by a space (this is optimized).
+  Similarly, use space followed by `\s*` at the end of a line to mean 0 or more spaces.
 * If your answer is in JavaScript, you probably want to begin the answer with `\s*` followed by space to indicate "0 or more spaces are allowed here".
   Most tokens should also be separated by a space, to indicate that they're